Ralli Brothers: Cultural influence

 The Rallis used their establishment in London and elsewhere to help the influx of Greek merchants that emigrated to set up in business and settle into their new countries.
 Although they maintained their Greek culture and religion, they mostly became assimilated and naturalised subjects in their adopted lands.
 Pandia had a reputation for fair dealing and avoided questionable deals and finances, and forced his standards on the other Greek émigrés with whom they did business, earning him the nickname of 'Zeus'.

 Through their contacts, who included Byron, they rose to prominence in British business and aristocratic circles, with Pandia becoming a leading representative of the Greek Community in London and British Consul for the newly independent country of Greece, and organised the Greek entry in The Great Exhibition of 1851.

 Legacy

 Ralli Hall in Hove commemorates Stephen Augustus Ralli.

-Perhaps influenced by their families' own experience, they and their descendants were frequent donors to medical charities operating in Eastern Europe and the Balkan wars.
+Perhaps influenced by their families' own experience, the Ralli brothers and their descendants were frequent donors to medical charities operating in Eastern Europe and the Balkan wars.
 The family initiated the construction of Saint Sophia Cathedral, (co-funded by prominent members of the Greek community in London) and Pandia was instrumental in setting up the Greek Orthodox cemetery within West Norwood Cemetery in 1842.
 Antonius commissioned the Doric chapel to St Stephen there from John Oldrid Scott, now listed Grade II*.
 Some of the family also commissioned architects to create their own significant mausoleums there, including: